 - If you love architecture then have a quick stop off at the front of the Performing arts theatre, it’s a stunning building.

-After The Cyprus Museum walk the 650meters to Laiki Getoria pedestrian area where you can enjoy an abundance of shops cafes and restaurants.
-It is the last stop on the self-guided walking tour through Nicosia and a great way to finish up, relax and enjoy some of the local food or coffee.
+After The Cyprus Museum walk the 650meters to Laiki Getoria pedestrian area.
+Where you can enjoy an abundance of shops cafes and restaurants.
+It is the last stop on the self-guided walking tour through Nicosia and a great way to finish up.
+As you can relax and enjoy some of the local food or coffee.

 The pedestrian streets have giant coloured sails about them that not only look pretty but protect you from the elements of the weather, especially the hot sun.

 Points of Interest in Nicosia of your self-guided tour

 - D’Avilla Bastion